TITLE 29

 (9) “Director” means, for the purposes of this chapter, the Director of the Office of Management and Budget, except as provided by § 6960 of this title, in which case it shall mean the Secretary of the Department of Labor.

-(11) “Electronic procurement advertising system” means the advertising system on which all state agencies must submit public notice of contracts subject to the public advertising requirements of this chapter.
+(12) “Electronic procurement advertising system” means the advertising system on which all state agencies must submit public notice of bid solicitations, other solicitations, and awarded contracts subject to the public advertising requirements of this chapter.

 (1) “Agency” means every board, department, bureau, commission, person or group of persons or other authority which directly receives moneys under any budget appropriation act or supplemental appropriation act and which was created and now exists or hereafter is created to: